Why Should I Choose Cloth Nappies?

 You don’t have to use cloth for every nappy change.

 You don’t have to use them overnight on your baby.

 Used nappies are just different nappies; the waterproof layer and absorbent inner should still be worthy of preventing leaks.

 Don’t be discouraged by leaks with your baby.

 Talk to your local nappy library.

 You don’t have to send your baby to creche, to their grandparent’s house, or have a day out and worry about using and storing cloth nappies if it seems too much.

-No parent should ever feel intimated or beleaguered.
-You should never feel discouraged by unsolicited advice from friends and family or others who may choose to use cloth on their babies.
+No parent should ever feel intimated or beleaguered about using reusables on their baby.
+You should never feel discouraged by unsolicited advice from friends and family or others who may choose to use cloth on their babies to save money or save the environment.
 Every child is different, every family is different, and every situation is different.
 We’ve all been there and have seen the abbreviations and cloth ‘lingo’ that may not make any sense.
 Do not worry.
-This is certainly easier than it seems at first and we are always here to help with any questions you may have and will guide you if that is what you need.
+This is certainly easier than it seems at first and we are always here to help with any questions you may have, queries about our pocket nappies or birth to potty kits for your baby, what’s best for your baby’s skin, and will guide you if that is what you need.
 We are here, no pun intended, at your disposal.